pic

 add_three(a) = a + 3

-For further details, see the official documentation.
+For further details about docstrings, see the official documentation.